verri/website/content/about.md

 Computer and Energy Engineering at Arizona State University, Tempe, USA, in 2016.

-Currently, I am an Adjunct Professor at the Aeronautics Institute of Technology in São José dos Campos, São Paulo, Brazil.
+Currently, I am an Assistant Professor at the Aeronautics Institute of Technology in São José dos Campos, São Paulo, Brazil.

-- 2018-present: *Adjunct Professor*
+- 2018-present: *Assistant Professor*
   - Aeronautics Institute of Technology
 - 2014-2018: *Doctorate in Computer Science*
   - University of São Paulo